 A visit to Clare Island Lighthouse is an adventure and a treat all rolled into one.

 Leave your car behind at Roonagh Pier on the Mayo mainland and journey across the water for a serene slice of life on Clare Island.

-The lighthouse and its buildings have been restored and transformed into a luxury guesthouse, the perfect place to relax and unwind.
-Discover the wealth of activity the island has to offer – walking, cycling, fishing, music and crafts, to name but a few.
+Clare Island lighthouse and its buildings have been restored and transformed into a luxury guesthouse, this makes the lighthouse the perfect place to relax and unwind.
+Discover the wealth of activity the island has to offer – walking, cycling, fishing, music and crafts, to name just a few.

 A quick history